Skip to main contentSkip to article

 ALR parcels are subject to the BC Agricultural Land Commission Act and the ALR Use Regulation.
 Principal residential dwellings are permitted at one per parcel (with size limits typically capped at 500 m² / 5,382 sq ft), but subdivision requires Agricultural Land Commission approval, and many non-farm uses (home-based businesses beyond a defined scope, commercial accommodation, equipment storage at scale) require an ALC application.
 The ALR was established in 1973 by the BC government, and the Lower Mainland boundaries have remained roughly stable; small adjustments happen but a parcel that is in ALR today is overwhelmingly likely to remain in ALR for a multi-decade hold.

-For buyers considering an Aberdeen-Townline acreage, the ALR question is the load-bearing one.
+For buyers considering an Aberdeen-Townline acreage, the Agricultural Land Reserve question is the load-bearing one.
 A $1.5M acreage with full ALR coverage and a $1.5M conventional lot in Aberdeen Centre are not comparable products.
-Verify the ALR status against the ALC parcel map before relying on any pricing or development assumption.
-A clean ALR-coverage check is the first item I run for any Aberdeen-Townline acreage shortlist.
+Verify the ALR status against the Agricultural Land Commission parcel map before relying on any pricing or development assumption — it is the first check worth running on any Aberdeen-Townline acreage.

 Frequently asked questions